 Omar Sharif

 Sharif played opposite Peter O'Toole as Sherif Ali in the David Lean epic Lawrence of Arabia (1962), which earned him an Academy Award nomination for Best Supporting Actor, and portrayed the title role in Lean's Doctor Zhivago (1965), earning him the Golden Globe for Best Actor – Motion Picture Drama.
-He continued to play romantic leads, in films like Funny Girl (1968) and The Tamarind Seed (1974), and historical figures like the eponymous characters in Genghis Khan (1965), The Mamelukes (1965) and Che!
+He continued to play romantic leads in films like Funny Girl (1968) and The Tamarind Seed (1974) and historical figures like the eponymous characters in Genghis Khan (1965), The Mamelukes (1965), and Che!
 (1969).
 His acting career continued well into old age, with a well-received turn as a Muslim Turkish immigrant in the French film Monsieur Ibrahim (2003).
-He made his final film appearance in 2015, the year of his death.
+Sharif made his final film appearance in 2015, the year of his death.

 Sharif spoke five languages: Arabic, English, French, Italian and Spanish.
-He bridled at travel restrictions imposed by the government of Egyptian president Gamal Abdel Nasser, leading to self-exile in Europe.
+He bridled at travel restrictions imposed by the government of Egyptian president Gamal Abdel Nasser in the 1960s.
 He was a lifelong horse racing enthusiast, and at one time ranked among the world's top contract bridge players.
 He was the recipient of high civil honors from multiple countries, including the Egyptian Order of Merit and the French Legion of Honour.
 He was one of only 25 grantees of UNESCO's Sergei Eisenstein Medal, in recognition of his significant contributions to world film and cultural diversity.

 Biography from the Wikipedia article Omar Sharif.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.